 How to Start an Author Newsletter on Substack

 Maybe you’ve been thinking about creating an author newsletter on Substack.
 Maybe you started to set one up , but your Substack still says “coming soon.”
-If you’re ready to take the leap, here are seven ways to make your Substack author newsletter work for you.
-This post is excerpted from my course SUBSTACK FOR AUTHORS.
+If you’re ready to take the leap, here are ten tips to get started.

 Why you need an author newsletter